openharmony/docs/en/application-dev/reference/apis/js-apis-inner-application-abilityDelegator.md

 removeAbilityStageMonitor(monitor: AbilityStageMonitor): Promise\<void>;

-Removes an **AbilityStageMonitor** object from the application memory.
+Removes an **AbilityStageMonitor** instance from the application memory.
 This API uses a promise to return the result.

 **System capability**: SystemCapability.Ability.AbilityRuntime.Core